 (2) Subregulation (1) does not apply to a charge of an offence against regulation 6(1) of the Petroleum Products Pricing Regulations 2000 that is alleged to have been committed during the transitional period at a place in a local government district or townsite listed in Schedule 1 to those regulations, as in force immediately before the transitional period.

 (3) In this regulation —

 “transitional period” means the period of 21 days beginning on the day on which these regulations come into operation.

 ”.

-5 On the date as at which this compilation was prepared, the Petroleum Products Pricing Amendment Regulations 2005 r.
-4 had not come into operation.
-It reads as follows:

-“

-4. Regulation 6 amended

-Regulation 6(2)(b) is deleted and the following paragraph is inserted instead —

-“

-(b) whenever more than 3 kinds of motor fuel (the “kinds offered”) are currently offered for standard retail sale at the place, the standard retail prices for 3 of the kinds offered including —

-(i) if one of them is LPG, the standard retail price for LPG;

-(ii) if only one of them is regular unleaded petrol, the standard retail price for that kind of motor fuel; and

-(iii) if 2 or more of them are regular unleaded petrol, the standard retail price for each of 2 of those kinds of motor fuel and for one of the other kinds offered that is not regular unleaded petrol.

-”.